It's been a while since I've done one of these celebration posts. The last one was when I wrote 500 tech articles, and that was back in August.

 - I'm meeting so many cool people every single day.

-Besides these apparent wins, it helped me become a better English writer.
+Besides these apparent wins, they helped me become a better English writer.
 (Disclaimer: still has lots of improvement).
 It allowed me to learn about some fantastic products out there.
 And I even became a Prisma ambassador.